Di Maria loss would be hefty blow for Argentina

 One obvious bright spot for Sabella is the return to goal-scoring form of striker Gonzalo Higuain, whose superb strike against Belgium put Argentina through to the semi-finals for the first time since 1990.

-It was Higuain's first goal in five appearances at this World Cup and his fifth overall at soccer's global showpiece after he netted four in South Africa four years ago.
+It was Higuain's first goal in five appearances at this World Cup and his fifth overall at football's global showpiece after he netted four in South Africa four years ago.

 "I wasn't getting desperate about scoring because I knew I was going to get a goal sooner or later," Higuain, who ended a six-match scoring drought in Brasilia, told reporters.